-Standardised • There is an efficient approach to managing any process, technical, operational or organisational changes, engaging staff in the process.
-There is a structured approach to change, involving a number of steps and a defined process in the management system.
-Culture Employees recognise the importance of effective change management, but still feel that changes are often implemented without proper consideration of the impact on their safety and/or health. • There is a consistent approach to risk assessment and risk control after a change is made. • Standards include clear processes for managing changes involving collaborators and these are applied. • Organisational standards for management of change exist and are uniformly applied.
-Risk assessments consider human performance.
-Managed • The importance of change management is understood and there is some degree of control over all types of change or inconsistent types of control over different types of change (technical, operational, organisational).
-Culture Some employees recognise the importance of a systematic approach to change, but this is inconsistent and depends on the individual's experience. • There is a process for managing change, but it is either not used consistently, or it is not effective at managing the risks following a change.
-Some changes are made without their Inconsistent involvement of collaborator organisations in the management of changes, depending on individuals involved not systematic process. • risks being controlled.
-Some departments have standards for change management, but not all, and even those that exist are inconsistently applied.
-Ad-hoc • There is little or no control of change and changes are made without effective consideration of their risks or their wider impacts.
-There is no process or system for Culture Employees feel that the effect of change on their safety and/or health is not considered. • making changes, which leads to risks not being identified or controlled following a change.
-The risks associated with a change are • There is little or no involvement of collaborator organisations in managing change, even to shared processes or risks. • not identified and so are not controlled.
-No organisational standards for managing change exist, so none are applied.
+- There is an efficient approach to managing any process, technical, operational or organisational changes, engaging staff in the process. - There is a structured approach to change, involving a number of steps and a defined process in the management system. - There is a consistent approach to risk assessment and risk control after a change is made. - Organisational standards for management of change exist and are uniformly applied. - The importance of change management is understood and there is some degree of control over all types of change or inconsistent types of control over different types of change (technical, operational, organisational). - There is a process for managing change, but it is either not used consistently, or it is not effective at managing the risks following a change. - Some changes are made without their risks being controlled. - Some departments have standards for change management, but not all, and even those that exist are inconsistently applied. - There is little or no control of change and changes are made without effective consideration of their risks or their wider impacts. - There is no process or system for making changes, which leads to risks not being identified or controlled following a change. - The risks associated with a change are not identified and so are not controlled. - No organisational standards for managing change exist, so none are applied.